Keparoo/Tuttitracks/README.md

 ---

 ## Environment Variables
 Create a `.env` file matching the template provided in the `.env.example` file.
 All environmental variables must be populated with the appropriate `auth0` constants and `PostgreSQL` database URLs in order for the application to function.

+In order to create a Spotify web app, visit [Spotify developer page](https://developer.spotify.com/).
+Log in and from the dashboard create a new app.
+Once this is done, the dashboard will provide you with a Client Id and Client Secret.
+These are necessary to run this code and must be placed in the .env file.
+From the developers dashboard, any redirect urls used in the auth.py file must be entered into the Spotify app created on the dashboard.

 ## Testing

 For testing locally, stop the development server and reset the database.